dmcwee/dmcwee.github.io/_posts/2014-11-14-client-side-rendering-of-form-fields.md

 >
 > return String.format('\<input type="text" id="{0}" name="{0}" /\>', controlId);

-Now we have a simple text box that will render because the function provided to EditForm is expected to return HTML that can be directly embedded in the page for rendering.&nbsp; Also we are controlling the ID and Name attributes of our HTML Element so our validation later will be much easier.&nbsp; While we have the control being rendered, if you actually try to provide a value nothing will get saved because we haven't specified how to get the value from the control.&nbsp; So before we return our HTML string we need to register our "getter" method so SharePoint knows how to get the value for our overridden field.
+Now we have a simple text box that will render because the function provided to EditForm is expected to return HTML that can be directly embedded in the page for rendering.
+Also we are controlling the ID and Name attributes of our HTML Element so our validation later will be much easier.
+While we have the control being rendered, if you actually try to provide a value nothing will get saved because we haven't specified how to get the value from the control.
+So before we return our HTML string we need to register our "getter" method so SharePoint knows how to get the value for our overridden field.

 > ctx.registerGetValueCallback(ctx.fieldName, function() {
 > return $get(controlId).value;
 > });

-_$get is a SharePoint provided function which return the HTML DOM object and is&nbsp;similar to the jQuery $("#" + controlId).&nbsp; I've used only the SharePoint functionality here to prevent confusion with other JS libraries._
+_$get is a SharePoint provided function which return the HTML DOM object and issimilar to the jQuery $("#" + controlId).
+I've used only the SharePoint functionality here to prevent confusion with other JS libraries._

-**Important thing to note:** &nbsp; The first argument to the register function is the Field's Name, if you use any other value your function will still get called, but the value you return will not get applied to the field it should be associated with.&nbsp; I originally used the controlId as the first argument but found the values were never saved, it took a lot of searching and trial and error to finally realize the issue.
+**Important thing to note:**  The first argument to the register function is the Field's Name, if you use any other value your function will still get called, but the value you return will not get applied to the field it should be associated with.
+I originally used the controlId as the first argument but found the values were never saved, it took a lot of searching and trial and error to finally realize the issue.

-Now that we can retrieve and save our control's value we can implement validation.&nbsp; In order to provide validation we need to create a Validator object that implements&nbsp;the Validate(...) function.
+Now that we can retrieve and save our control's value we can implement validation.
+In order to provide validation we need to create a Validator object that implementsthe Validate(...) function.

 > //Added the Field Validator just below the declaration of overrideCtx.Templates = {};
 > fieldValidator = function() {